Wisconsin 529 Plan And College Savings Options

 Here are the special tax benefits and considerations for using a 529 plan in Wisconsin.

-Wisconsin offers a state tax deduction for contributions to a 529 plan of up to $3,340 for all filing statuses.
-This contribution can be carried forward until all contributions to a Wisconsin plan have been deducted.
+Wisconsin offers a state tax deduction for contributions to a 529 plan in 2023 of up to $3,860 per beneficiary ($1,930 for married filing separate status and divorced parents of a beneficiary).

 Rollovers into the state plan are considered for the tax deduction up to the limits specified above.